Grades 2 - 5

 1:00 – Lunch

-2:00 – Rest TimeA chance for campers to write letters home, read books or magazines, or just relax on their beds.
-Occasionally—though not frequently—a camper or two will actually take a nap.
+2:00 – Rest TimeA chance for campers to write letters home, read, or just relax on their beds.
+Occasionally a camper or two will actually take a nap.

-3:45 p.m. – Swim TimeCampers get to splash around and cool off in the Frio River, complete with a zipline, water slide, Blob, and of course plenty of noodles, tubes, and surfboards.
+3:15 p.m. – Swim TimeCampers splash around and cool off in the Frio River and play on our zipline, water slide, and gigantic inflatable water toy.

-4:45 – CantinaTime for a deliciously sweet afternoon snack like a Twix bar or an ice cream sandwich.
+4:30 – CantinaTime for a deliciously sweet afternoon snack like an ice cream sandwich or popsicle.

 6:00 p.m. – Group GamesCamp comes together for fun and unusual games.
-These usually consist of running around the playing field playing a team game like Ball-in-the-Donut, 4-way Dodge Ball, or Capture the Flag.
+Typically, this involves running around the playing field playing a team game like Ball-in-the-Donut, 4-way Dodge Ball, or Capture the Flag.

-7:00 – DinnerAfter dinner, kids have time to clean up and enjoy the camp at dusk.
+7:30 – Free TimeAfter dinner, kids have time to clean up and enjoy the camp at dusk.

-8:15 p.m. – CantinaA cool beverage like a juice box or occasionally a coke.
+8:15 p.m. – CantinaCampers enjoy a cool beverage like a juice box or occasionally a soda or Icee.

 9:30 – Cabin TimeCampers gather with their cabins in a smaller, more intimate setting to talk with their counselors and reflect upon what they learned at Roundup.

 10:30 – Late-Night ActivityMore often than not, something exciting and fun happens at night at Singing Hills.
-Could be a dance with hundreds of glow sticks.
-Perhaps a late-night talent show.
-We’ve even been known to have slip and slides with gallons of chocolate syrup….
+It might be a dance with hundreds of glow sticks, or perhaps a late-night talent show.
+We’ve even been known to have slip and slides with gallons of chocolate syrup.

 - Trunk (13” high and 30” long)